 Rally for Indian actor-politician turns to tragedy as crush kills 39

-(CNN) — Tragedy unfolded at a campaign rally for a popular Indian actor turned politician on Saturday, when at least 39 people were killed and more than 50 injured in a crowd crush.
+(CNN) — Tragedy hit a campaign rally for a popular Indian actor turned politician on Saturday, when at least 39 people were killed and more than 90 injured in a crowd crush.

-He could be seen throwing water bottles down to fainting supporters among the crowd, before calling for police help as the situation turned dangerous.
+He could be seen throwing water bottles down to fainting supporters, before calling for police help as the situation turned dangerous.

-“So far, 39 people have died, including 13 men, 17 women, 4 boys, and 5 girls – while 51 people, including 26 men and 25 women, are receiving intensive treatment,” said MK Stalin, chief minister of the state, according to the news agency Reuters.
+At least 17 women, 13 men, four boys and five girls died and 93 were injured at the event held by Vijay’s Tamilaga Vettri Kazhagam party in Karur district, Tamil Nadu Health Secretary Senthil Kumar confirmed on Sunday.

-Stalin made the statement in Karur, the district where the crush occurred during the rally held by Vijay’s Tamilaga Vettri Kazhagam party.
+“My heart is broken; I am in unbearable, indescribable pain and sorrow,” Vijay wrote on X.

 At least 44 doctors from the nearby districts of Salem and Tiruchirappalli were sent to Karur, according to media reports.